 My friends Louise and Ant had booked Sunday lunch at The Cellars Pub (it was previously called the Edinburgh Cellars) in Newington Green for a party of seven.
-We were a difficult crowd to please food wise so they did a great job satisfying our hunger needs and faddy foodie whims.
-It’s a friendly and hospitable neighbourhood bar where you’re guaranteed a warm welcome, great gastro grub and a long list of premium drinks to wet your whistle.
+We were a tough crowd to please food-wise, so they did a great job satisfying our hunger needs and faddy foodie whims.
+The Cellars Pub is a friendly and hospitable neighbourhood bar where you’re guaranteed a warm welcome, excellent gastro grub and a long list of premium drinks to wet your whistle.
 If you’re looking for best Sunday roast in North London, places to eat in Newington Green or gastro pubs near Stoke Newington then you must book a table at The Cellars Pub.

 “Enjoy a superb Sunday Roast with premium drinks at The Cellars Pub in Newington Green where you’re guaranteed a warm welcome,” Homegirl London

 The Cellars Pub Menu

 Stephen and Steven own this pub.
 Yes, it is a little confusing that they have the same name, but they have different roles within the business.
 Stephen is from a food and hospitality background so he oversees the menus.
 Stephen has developed a winning Sunday roast offering which is served from 12 noon until 8 pm.
 If you’re feeling peckish, you can start with a smoked fish plate with beetroot and horseradish chutney or chicken liver pate with pear compote, baby gherkins and artisan bread.
 Homeboy ordered a starter of white shallot and broccoli soup with crumbled Stilton and croutons.
 This was presented in an adorable glass jar with bread on top of a chopping board.

 White Shallot and Broccoli Soup with Crumbled Stilton and Croutons